Our Technical Library offers you a collection of whitepapers and technical articles on various topics in the world of healthcare and medical.

 Geometric transition extrusion manufactured of HCR silicone support medical devices engineers in their efforts to design smaller, more intricate and complicated medical devices and at the same time, comply with increasingly stringent national and international regulations.

-This webinar will take participants through the GeoTransTM extrusion process and discuss several case studies demonstrating how this process can be used in the manufacture of components for innovative medical devices.
+This webinar goes through the advanced extrusion process and takes a look at several case studies demonstrating how this process can be used in the manufacture of components for innovative medical devices.

 In-depth papers on innovative silicone technology